ED questions ex Mumbai CP Sanjay Pandey in NSE co-location case | Business

 It also conducted raids in this case, including at the premises of the brokers involved in the co-location case.

-It was during this period that co-location was started by NSE, the CBI has alleged.
+It was during this period that NSE started co-location, the CBI has alleged.

-The action by the central agencies against Ramkrishna, Subramanian, and others was renewed after a report by market regulator Sebi came on February 11.
+The action by the central agencies against Ramkrishna, Subramanian and others was renewed after a report of market regulator Sebi came on February 11.

-Ramkrishna had appointed Subramanian as her advisor -- later elevated as group operating officer (GOO) at a fat pay cheque of Rs 4.21 crore annually, CBI sources had said.
+CBI sources had said Ramkrishna appointed Subramanian as her advisor -- later elevated as group operating officer (GOO) at a fat pay cheque of Rs 4.21 crore annually.

 The ED and other agencies have widened their probe to include the mysterious ''yogi'' angle in their probes.